What Age Can Puppies Leave Their Mother For New Homes?

 Biting is common.
 The mother dog teaches the puppy to control his biting as do the puppy’s littermates.
 When puppies go to their new home, some biting is to be expected, as all puppies experiment.
 But when deprived of these early lessons, the puppy will bite more and harder, and teaching him that biting is not allowed is more difficult.

-These puppies won’t know how to act with other puppies or dogs, and because they act differently, other dogs will react badly to these puppies.
+Puppies who are removed too early won’t know how to act with other puppies or dogs, and because they act differently, other dogs will react badly to these puppies.
 Since their mother didn’t have the chance to teach the puppy how to be a dog, he will always be socially inept.

-Too Young is Illegal
+Taking Puppies Too Young is Illegal In Some States

 In 26 states, the age at which puppies may be separated from the mother dog or sold is defined by law.
 Of those, 22 say that puppies must be eight weeks old before they can be sold.
 Three states—Wisconsin, Virginia, and Maine—require that puppies must be seven weeks old.